ebnz/lm-debugger/docs/new_intervention_method.md

 A **Model-Transform Intervention Method** implements the following Methods:
 * `get_text_inputs`
   * Returns a dict of Names of Text-Inputs (Keys) and standard-inputs (Values)
+  * This dict is sent to the Frontend, where the user populates it with inputs (e.g., prompt, subject, target)
 * `transform_model`
   * Performs the Transformation of the Model's Weights based on a given Intervention